-Whatever the true link is between substance abuse and depression, science and health professionals are certain that substance abuse can precede, cause, worsen, result from, or be completely distinct from bipolar disorder, but the combination makes diagnosis and treatment more challenging.
+Whatever the true link is between substance use and depression, science and health professionals are certain that substance use can precede, cause, worsen, result from, or be completely distinct from bipolar disorder, but the combination makes diagnosis and treatment more challenging.

 Treatment for Depression